Window deflector: Applications

+The use of air deflectors is widely employed in commercial vehicles, particularly on tractors, especially when fitted with semi-trailers.
+Their use is also present on trucks equipped with cargo compartments higher than the cab.
+The use of an air deflector allows reduction of aerodynamic drag, particularly at high speed, enabling lower transport costs because fuel consumption is reduced, which also allows a reduction in pollutant emissions.

+In some cases their use is also extended to the rear part of the trailer or cargo compartment, allowing further improvement in aerodynamic performance.

 Types

 Based on the way wind deflectors are installed, they may be classified as follows:

 In-Channel

 Installed into the upper window channel and kept in place due to tension; sometimes an additional thin strip of adhesive tape is used.

 Stick-on

 The deflector has a strip of self-adhesive tape for mounting.
 This allows mounting a deflector above the window, to either the window frames, or the roof if the windows are frameless.

 Similar equipment

 Hood protector

 A hood protector or bug guard is a similar product for protecting the paintwork on the front of the vehicle against insects.